 - Unit 10: Putting It All Together: A Case Study in Heritage Research

 HERM 312: Heritage Research introduces students to some of the formative issues and practices in heritage research.
-After completing the course, you should be able to:
+After completing the course, students will able to:

 - Explain the importance of research in the multidisciplinary field of Heritage Resources Management.

-- Identify and use a wide range of documentary and non-documentary sources for various heritage research needs.
+- Identify and use a wide range of documentary (both digital and non-digital) and non-documentary sources for various heritage research needs.

-- Understand the problems, advantages, and issues that arise when using various types of sources of evidence including documentary research, oral history, and material culture.
+- Describe the problems, advantages, and issues that arise when using various types of sources of evidence including documentary research, oral history, and material culture.

 - Plan and undertake basic historical research on a given topic, using a variety of source types, and present your findings in an appropriate format.